-This increases the depth readings to 200 feet while offering 20% more clarity and detail on the display.
-With MEGA down imaging they also now have the full 360 degree MEGA imaging to give you an all around view of the water around your boat.
+This increases the depth readings to 200 feet while offering 20% more clarity and detail on display.
+With MEGA down imaging, they also now have the full 360-degree MEGA imaging to give you an all-around view of the water around your boat.

 One other great feature is the I-Pilot setup which links your GPS/sonar unit to your trolling motor, allowing you to follow set contours by depth using autopilot, allowing you to fish while the trolling motor does all navigation work on its own.

-The Mapping on the Lowrance line of fish finders mainly consists of different C-MAP packages depending on state, province or region you live in. along with C-MAP you can also purchase the navionics SD card of maps for your region separately for incredibly detailed bathymetric mapping of your favorite bodies of water.
+The Mapping on the Lowrance line of fish finders mainly consists of different C-MAP packages depending on the state, province, or region you live in. along with C-MAP, you can also purchase the Navionics SD card of maps for your region separately for incredibly detailed bathymetric mapping of your favorite bodies of water.

-Navionics is the best choice between the two and we recommend all anglers to purchase navionics for their contour map needs instead of relying on the built in C-MAP package.
+Navionics is the best choice between the two, and we recommend all anglers purchase Navionics for their contour map needs instead of relying on the built-in C-MAP package.

-Humminbird has Integrated mapping systems in each GPS unit and are based on data from both lakemaster and the NOAA, but some of these maps like C-MAP can be pretty bland without much detail on some bodies of water.
+Humminbird has Integrated mapping systems in each GPS unit and is based on data from both LakeMaster and the NOAA, but some of these maps, like C-MAP, can be pretty bland without much detail on some bodies of water.

 Like Lowrance and Navionics, we highly recommend buying the LakeMaster SD map cards for your state, region, or body of water.

-Lowrance is pretty user friendly and straightforward with its interface design and layout.
-Giving you a simple menu and options to choose in terms of switching from GPS to Down imaging for example.
+Lowrance is pretty user-friendly and straightforward with its interface design and layout.
+Giving you a simple menu and options to choose from in terms of switching from GPS to Down imaging, for example.

-But all things considering any angler can figure out either fish finder easily enough.
+But all things considered, any angler can figure out either fish finder easily enough.

-This model also has Lowrance’s FishReveal technology, which applies the coloured fish arches to the downscan images.
+This model also has Lowrance’s FishReveal technology, which applies the colored fish arches to the downscan images.